the-programmers-hangout/awesome-science/README.md

 # Awesome-Science
 A collection of resources from the #science channel in The Programmers Hangout.
 Please see the [contributions](https://github.com/the-programmers-hangout/awesome-science/blob/main/CONTRIBUTING.md) page before creating a PR.

+If you are wanting to see past discussion topics within the server, head [here](https://github.com/the-programmers-hangout/awesome-science/blob/main/PAST-DISCUSSIONS.md).

 ## Navigation:world_map:
 - General Science
   - [General Science](#general-scienceseedling)